How To Legally Hold Yoga Retreats In Bali?

 Ensure you and any foreign instructors have the necessary visas and work permits to conduct activities in Bali.
 Work with a legal consultant to understand your specific situation’s visa requirements and application processes.

-You may need to understand and comply with Indonesian tax regulations.
 As you are now conducting business by holding yoga retreats, this may include registering for taxes, obtaining a tax identification number (NPWP), and fulfilling other tax obligations.
 Keep detailed records of your financial transactions related to the retreat.

 - You will likely need to obtain a Tax Identification Number (Nomor Pokok Wajib Pajak or NPWP) for your business.
 This is a unique number assigned to entities for tax purposes.